DarkGloves/moduleDownloader-py/README.md

 <h1 align=center> moduleDownloader-py </h1>
-A module that downloads other modules from pypi in case they're not installed on your device.
+A module that downloads other modules from PyPi in case they're not installed on your device.

 ## Installation
 ```sh